Campaign of the Month: June 2014

 The unit includes several standard troopers with extreme skill sets of a highly specialized nature, and a pair of techs, specializing in communications, munitions and other technical matters to provide another important set of skills to the unit.
 These skills have proven useful in their activities, giving them a great deal of independence.

 Arms are typically Iron Dingoes “Elite” Infantry Field Kits, but are supplemented on an individual level with night vision goggles, SMGs and plenty of spare ammo and medical kits.
-They have also been outfitted with C80 Combat Environment Suits from unit reserves, though the loss of their “deployment” specialist has hurt their operations in future missions.
+They have also been outfitted with Marine Combat Suit – “Voidsuit”s from unit reserves.

-As a final addition to their unit equipment, the “Line” members also have each been assigned a personal Battle Armor – Tornado PA, and are presently working to familiarize themselves with this advanced set of equipment.
+As a final addition to their unit equipment, the main “Line” members also have each been assigned a personal Battle Armor – Tornado PA, and are continually working to familiarize themselves with this advanced set of equipment.
 Additionally, the unit have been issued Mauser 960 Assault Systems, which provide the core of firepower they might need in any given mission.
 They also tend to use specialty items, such as combat shotguns, sonic weapons and various melee weapons determined by each individual for any specific mission.
 Select members also deploy with the Laser Assault System (LAS) “Grendal” when required.

-The “Werewolves” managed to acquire a rare Freefall Drop APC, that they repaired for their own agenda, and this constitutes their primary “ride” in most encounters.
-It is traditionally driven by Trooper “Wiley” Xavier.
-The unit’s Mark VII Landing Craft is also loosely associated with the Werewolves, acting as their orbital interface transport, and is flown by Trooper Marguerite Phillano.
+The “Werewolves” managed to acquire a rare Freefall Drop APC, that they repaired for their own agenda, and this constitutes their assault “ride”.
+The unit’s Mark VII Landing Craft, modified to deploy with both the Freefall and all ten troopers in their PALs, is also assigned to the Werewolves, acting as their primary orbital interface transport, and is flown by Trooper Marguerite Phillano, who always pilots all special forces craft/vehicles in the unit during deployments.